ALLEGATIONS OF FAILURE TO COMPLY

 WITH THE REQUIREMENTS OF NAGPRA

 This part of the National NAGPRA Program web site provides NAGPRA legal terms of art and definitions that a person should read and understand before they write an allegation, and a template to use as a guide in writing an allegation.
-Here, too is an example letter from the NAGPRA civil penalites investigator to a potentially aggreived party who alleged that a museum failed to comply with the requirments of NAGPRA.
 See also the Overview of Civil Penalties Procedures for more information.
 Please contact David Tarler at (202) 354-2108 with any questions you might have.

 NAGPRA Legal Terms of Art and Definitions that Should be Read and Understood Before Writing an Allegation of Failure to Comply.